Elucidating the solution space of extended reverse-time SDE for diffusion models: Abstract

 \section{Abstract}

-Diffusion models (DMs) demonstrate potent image generation capabilities in various generative modeling tasks.
-Nevertheless, their primary limitation lies in slow sampling speed, requiring hundreds or thousands of sequential function evaluations through large neural networks to generate high-quality images.
-Sampling from DMs can be seen alternatively as solving corresponding stochastic differential equations (SDEs) or ordinary differential equations (ODEs).
-In this work, we formulate the sampling process as an extended reverse-time SDE (ER SDE), unifying prior explorations into ODEs and SDEs.
-Leveraging the semi-linear structure of ER SDE solutions, we offer exact solutions and arbitrarily high-order approximate solutions for VP SDE and VE SDE, respectively.
-Based on the solution space of the ER SDE, we yield mathematical insights elucidating the superior performance of ODE solvers over SDE solvers in terms of fast sampling.
+Sampling from Diffusion Models can alternatively be seen as solving differential equations, where there is a challenge in balancing speed and image visual quality.
+ODE-based samplers offer rapid sampling time but reach a performance limit, whereas SDE-based samplers achieve superior quality, albeit with longer iterations.
+In this work, we formulate the sampling process as an Extended Reverse-Time SDE (ER SDE), unifying prior explorations into ODEs and SDEs.
+Theoretically, leveraging the semi-linear structure of ER SDE solutions, we offer exact solutions and approximate solutions for VP SDE and VE SDE, respectively.
+Based on the approximate solution space of the ER SDE, referred to as one-step prediction errors, we yield mathematical insights elucidating the rapid sampling capability of ODE solvers and the high-quality sampling ability of SDE solvers.
 Additionally, we unveil that VP SDE solvers stand on par with their VE SDE counterparts.
-Finally, we devise fast and training-free samplers, ER-SDE-Solvers, achieving state-of-the-art performance across all stochastic samplers.
-Experimental results demonstrate achieving 3.45 FID in 20 function evaluations and 2.24 FID in 50 function evaluations on the ImageNet $64\times64$ dataset.
+Based on these findings, leveraging the dual advantages of ODE solvers and SDE solvers, we devise efficient high-quality samplers, namely ER-SDE-Solvers.
+Experimental results demonstrate that ER-SDE-Solvers achieve state-of-the-art performance across all stochastic samplers while maintaining efficiency of deterministic samplers.
+Specifically, on the ImageNet $128\times128$ dataset, ER-SDE-Solvers obtain 8.33 FID in only 20 function evaluations.
+Code is available at \href{https://github.com/QinpengCui/ER-SDE-Solver}{https://github.com/QinpengCui/ER-SDE-Solver}

-\section{INTRODUCTION}
+\section{Introduction}